clickcaramel/PolyglotRocks/README.md

 Polyglot is a localization tool that simplifies the translation process of your iOS mobile application.
 Our SDK can process `.strings` files and provide fast and accurate translations using AI-powered technology, as well as manual ones a bit later.
 By using Polyglot, you can easily translate your app into multiple languages and reach a wider audience with minimal effort.

+The tool uses English localization as the basis for translations.

 ## Contents

 - [Polyglot](#polyglot)